annaeckman/annaeckman/README.md

-- 🔭 I’m currently working on completing the TripleTen software engineering bootcamp.
+- 🔭 I’m currently working on my final project in the TripleTen software engineering bootcamp.
-- 🌱 I’m learning React
+- 🌱 I’m learning React, Node.js, and p5.js
-- 🤔 I’m looking for help connecting with other teachers-turned-software-engineers as well as other women and gender non-conforming people in the tech industry!
+- 🤔 I’m looking for help connecting with people developing ed technology especially inspiring math content as well as other gender non-conforming people in the tech industry!
-- 💬 Ask me about the tiny house I built.
+- 💬 Ask me about the tiny house I built!
 - 😄 Pronouns: they, them
-- ⚡ Fun fact: I'm a twin!
+- ⚡ Fun fact: I'm a twin.
 - you can reach me at my [linked in](www.linkedin.com/in/annaeckman) or email me at [email](mailto:annaeckman@icloud.com)